irwansetiawan/first-party-cookies-from-third-party/README.md

-# Third Party Context
+# Third Party Context Playground

-This repository aims to establish a testing environment for interactions between two distinct parties:
+This repository aims to establish a testing environment for interactions between two parties:
 * First-party: The URL that a user visits.
 * Third-party: A URL invoked from within the first-party context, typically in the form of a script or tracking pixel.